Österreichische Bauzeitung 2022: milling instead of breaking

 “Our machine operators have already been trained in Switzerland.
 We are now offering the solution exclusively in Austria.
 This is a significant step in the direction of offering the excavation pit as a turnkey solution,” reports Dominik Horacek from Gnant.
 The long-term plan is to set up a competence center for training and application at the Gnant site.

 Great potential is seen in Austria.
-The technical manager is convinced that up to six Brextor devices could be used in Vienna and the surrounding area alone.
+The technical manager is convinced that up to six Brextor devices could be utilised in Vienna and the surrounding area alone.

 Original press release in German.